Sharp spectral-cluster restriction bounds for orthonormal systems: Sharpness in dimension two

 \section{Sharpness in dimension two}

-In this section, we demonstrate that the estimate in Theorem \ref{d2} is essentially sharp for any intermediate value of $\#J$, except for the logarithmic loss on the two-sphere $\mathbb S^2$.
+In this section, we demonstrate that the $d=2$ case of Theorem \ref{main theorem} is essentially sharp for any intermediate value of $\#J$, except for the logarithmic loss on the two-sphere $\mathbb S^2$.
 To achieve this, we will utilize a key estimate from \cite{frank2017}.

 When $M$ is the standard sphere $\mathbb{S}^2$ and $2\leq p\leq\infty$, consider an increasing function, $t_{\lambda}=t(\lambda),$ $\lambda>0$, satisfying the following conditions:

 Our goal is to construct, for sufficiently large $\lambda$, geodesic segments $\gamma\subset\mathbb{S}^2$ and orthonormal systems $\{f_j\}_{j\in J_{\lambda}}\subset E_{\lambda}$ and $ \{g_j\}_{j\in J_{\lambda}}\subset E_{\lambda}$ with $\#J_{\lambda}\sim t_{\lambda}$, such that the following estimates hold: